 The risk of kidney cancer is serious.
 It is one of the ten most common cancers among both men and women.
-About 50,000 cases of kidney cancer are diagnosed in the U.S. alone each year.
+About 50,000 cases of kidney cancer are diagnosed in the US alone each year.

 A number of things increase the risk of kidney cancer.

 - Being male.
-Men have about twice the risk of kidney cancer.
+About twice the risk.

 - Being older.